vkhazin/multicloud-courseware/README.md

 ### Logging and Monitoring

-* Cloud Provider specific logging and monitoring
+* Cloud provider-specific logging and monitoring
 * The motivation for a 3rd Party Service Provider
 * Selecting a service provider
 * Integrating IaaS with a service provider